-We collect and report clinical and administrative performance measure data to the MDHHS and CMS.
-The data enables Aetna Better Health Premier Plan, the MDHHS and CMS to evaluate our adherence to practice guidelines, as applicable, and/or improvement in enrollee outcomes.
+We collect and report clinical and administrative performance measure data to the MDCH and CMS.
+The data enables Aetna Better Health of Michigan, the MDCH and CMS to evaluate our adherence to practice guidelines, as applicable, and/or improvement in enrollee outcomes.